 Learning the Lessons from the Present

 The most obvious lesson culled from the present day is that because of the success of Blizzard’s WoW, players now rightly expect a minimum level of polish in their MMOs.
-One area that SOE has continually dropped the ball on this issue in their current line-up of MMOs is the creation of hideous character avatars and the failure to update them.
+One area which SOE has continually dropped the ball on this issue in their current line-up of MMOs is the creation of hideous character avatars and the failure to update them.

 Another lesson I would emulate from Blizzard is that the world along with combat has to be visually exciting and interesting.

-The last Blizzard related lesson is this: don’t remake WoW in any shape or form.
+The last Blizzard-related lesson is this: don’t remake WoW in any shape or form.
 According to Smed they have learned that lesson.
 We shall see.

 SOE has also learned another important lesson: free-to-play is here to stay and is now the optimum method of MMO monetization.
 The problem remains: how can they implement it with integrity and without offending the players and cheapening accomplishments and avoiding the “pay to win” dilemma.
 I believe there is a way to do this and I’ll talk about at length it in a future article.